Adarsh01-code/amazon-clone/README.md

 This application is also hosted using FIREBASE and can be accessed using the followingg URL ::
-Open(https://reactjs-68f43.web.app)to view it in the browser.
+Open https://reactjs-68f43.web.app to view it in the browser.

 //Note :: This application currently is not mobile Responsive , unwanted distortion can be shown in smaller screens.